-The following list (in no particular order) contains a few of my favorite writing resources.
-I hope they serve you as well as they have me. [photo by moi]
+The following list (in no particular order) contains a few the writing resources that have helped me.
+I hope they serve you as well.

 - Writers Helping Writers: Home of the Bookshelf Muse, a broad spectrum of resources for all types of writers.